ikmb/TOFU-MAaPO/README.md

 Taxonomic Or FUnctional Metagenomic Assembly and PrOfiling = TOFU-MAaPO

-# Overview

-This pipelines analyses short reads and can perform analysis of taxonomic profiling, abundance of microbial metabolic pathways and more.

 # Documentation

 Documentation about the pipeline can be found in the `docs/` directory or under the links below: